 The average electricity bill for a 1-bed house

-On average you will find yourself paying around 20p for each KWh of electricity used.
-While this is not set in stone, based on average levels of consumption your typical household will spend around £400 per year, which works out at around £33 per month.
+On average you will find yourself paying around 34p for each KWh of electricity used, as well as a 46p standing charge per day.
+While this is not set in stone, based on average levels of consumption, your typical household will spend around £882 per year, which works out at around £73.50 per month.